 Michelle Wu was elected to the Boston City Council in November 2013 at the age of 28, and is the first Asian-American woman to serve on the Council.
 She recently stepped down from her role as President of the Council.
 As a former restaurant owner, legal services attorney, and legal guardian of her younger sister, Councilor Wu understands firsthand the barriers that families and communities face.

 Councilor Wu got her start in City Hall working for Mayor Thomas M. Menino in the Mayor’s Office as a Rappaport Fellow in Law and Public Policy, where she created the Restaurant Roadmap guide, which for the first time outlined in one place the city’s restaurant permitting process from start to finish, and was also a driving force to launch Boston’s food truck program.
 She later served as statewide Constituency Director in the U.S. Senate campaign of her former law professor, Elizabeth Warren.

 Councilor Wu has a background in community advocacy, having worked at the WilmerHale Legal Services Center in Jamaica Plain, providing legal advice to low-income small business owners, as well as at the Medical-Legal Partnership at Boston Medical Center on immigration cases for survivors of domestic violence.
 She has served on the boards of the Kwong Kow Chinese School in Chinatown, the Puerto Rican Veterans Monument Square Association, the RoxVote coalition in Roxbury, Julie's Family Learning Program, the Boston Gay Men's Chorus, and Rosie's Place.

 Michelle Wu graduated from Harvard College and Harvard Law School.
-She lives in Roslindale with her husband Conor and her son Blaise.
+She lives in Roslindale with her husband Conor and her two sons.